slingr-stack/http-package/README.md

 - `useSSL`: allow configure SSL.
 - `fileName`: the name of the file that would be downloaded (needs the forceDownload flag otherwise is ignored).
 - `multipart`: allows sending multipart content.
+- `parts`: array with the information related to the file to send

 ## Methods